apache/druid/integration-tests-ex/docs/guide.md

 ### Choosing the Middle Manager or Indexer

 Tests should run on the Middle Manager by default.
-Tests can optionally runn on the Indexer.
+Tests can optionally run on the Indexer.
 To run on Indexer:

 * In the environment, `export DRUID_INTEGRATION_TEST_INDEXER=indexer`.
 (Use `middleManager`